cpplibv/libv/LIBV-TODO.md

 app.vm4_viewer: display statistics of texture density and estimated texture pixel world space size

-libv.ui: statistics: each ui operation (attach, style, render, ...) histogram, min, max, count
+libv.ui: statistics: each ui operation (attach, style, render, ...) histogram, min, max, count libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers not 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container

 --- [[[ deadline: 2019.10.31 ]]] ---